fahdi/users-questions-answers/README.md

-# Mongoose with Express
+# users-questions-answers

-Using mongoose with express
+WIP: Building an app where users can add multiple choice questions where each answer has a description attached to it.

 # Setup

-- Clone repo
+- Clone this repo
 - Run `yarn` to install dependencies
 - Run `yarn start` to serve the app